luispc111/PlanesDeEstudio/README.md

 ## Technical description

-Front-end:
-- HTML and CSS is used for the frontend.
+HTML and CSS is used for the frontend.
-- Bootstrap.

-Back-end:
-- Javascript is used in tables, colors, buttons and progress bar modificactions.
+Javascript is used for the modification of tables and changes in the progress bar.

-- JSON will be used to have the information of the courses, as well as their semester and the requirements to register it.
+JSON is used to have the information of the courses, as well as their semester and the requirements to register it.

 ## How can I try?